harry7557558/spirulae/assets/index.md

 GPU-accelerated math function graphers in web browsers, both 3D and 2D.

 This is a personal passion project.
-Back in 2022 I couldn't find a 3D graphing calculator with satisfying 3D implicit surface rendering on the internet, so I made one, and the development continued.
+Back in 2022 I couldn't find a 3D graphing calculator with satisfying 3D implicit surface rendering, so I made one, and the development continued.
 I was initially inspired by raymarching demos on [Shadertoy](https://www.shadertoy.com/), but as I extended the equation parser and renderer to other types of math functions, currently implemented function graphers are not limited to implicit ones.

 It is important to note that these function graphers are developed completely by my effort, and many features I implemented are biased toward personal use.
 Since I don't have much knowledge of advanced functions (especially the complex-variable ones, which I only found their graphs to be visually cool), I cannot guarantee the mathematical practicability and accuracy of these tools.
 If you have any suggestions or believe you are experiencing a bug, feel free to [open an issue on GitHub](https://github.com/harry7557558/spirulae/issues).